DocSkellington/WebsiteBuilder/README.md

 ### From release

+Due to dependencies coming from GitHub, the wheel file is not enough.
-Download the `.whl` file of the latest release and run `pip install websitebuilder-1.0.0-py3-none-any.whl`.
+So, download both the `.whl` and `requirements.txt` files of the latest release and run `pip install -r requirements.txt && pip install websitebuilder-1.0.0-py3-none-any.whl`.

 ### From source

-Clone the repository locally and run `pip install .`.
+Clone the repository locally and run `pip install -r requirements.txt && pip install .`.
 Dependencies will be automatically installed.

 ## Usage